Avena: Sociolinguistics

 "Sowing wild oats" is a phrase used since at least the 16th century; it appears in a 1542 tract by Thomas Beccon, a Protestant clergyman from Norfolk.
 Apparently, a similar expression was used in Roman Republican times, possibly by Plautus.
 The origin of the expression is the fact that wild oats, notably A. fatua, are a major weed in oat farming.
 Among European cereal grains, oats are hardest to tell apart from their weedy relatives, which look almost alike but yield little grain.
 The life cycle of A. fatua is nearly synchronous with that of common oat, and their relationship is an example of Vavilovian mimicry.
 Historically, growers could control the weed only by checking the crop plants one by one and hand-weeding.
 Consequently, "sowing wild oats" became a phrase to describe unprofitable activities.
-Given the reputation of oat grain to have invigorating properties and the obvious connection between plant seeds and human "seed", it is not surprising that the meaning of the phrase became a reference to the destructive sexual liaisons of an unmarried young male, which result in unwanted children born out of wedlock.
+Given the reputation of oat grain to have invigorating properties and the obvious connection between plant seeds and human "seed", it is not surprising that the meaning of the phrase became a reference to the liaisons of an unmarried young male, which result in unwanted children born out of wedlock.